19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/Spell Learning/Known Spells.md

 A PC's max number of known spells is equal to their [Mental Defense](../../../Player%20Characters/Derived%20Statistics/Mental%20Defense.md).

-If [Intelligence](../../../Player%20Characters/The%20Ability%20Scores/Intelligence.md) is their [Primary Skill](../../../Player%20Characters/Backgrounds/Primary%20Skill.md), double their max number of known spells.
+If [Intelligence](../../../Player%20Characters/The%20Ability%20Scores/Intelligence.md) is their [Primary Skill](../../../Player%20Characters/Backgrounds/Primary%20Skill.md), they increase their max number of known spells by their [Intelligence](../../../Player%20Characters/The%20Ability%20Scores/Intelligence.md).

+If [Wisdom](../../../Player%20Characters/The%20Ability%20Scores/Wisdom.md) or [Charisma](../../../Player%20Characters/The%20Ability%20Scores/Charisma.md) is their [Primary Skill](../../../Player%20Characters/Backgrounds/Primary%20Skill.md), they increase their max number of known spells by [Half](../../../Game%20Procedures/Core%20Procedures/Half.md) their [Wisdom](../../../Player%20Characters/The%20Ability%20Scores/Wisdom.md) or [Charisma](../../../Player%20Characters/The%20Ability%20Scores/Charisma.md), respectively.

 ## Spell Learning